Papa John's CEO issues apology after employee's racist rant

 “I guess that’s the only requirement for being a (insert term) in Sanford,” the driver tells a laughing coworker.
 “Yeah, they give me five bucks there -- fine outstanding African-American gentleman of the community.”

-John Schnatter, the CEO of Papa Johns International Inc , posted an apology on the company’s Facebook page and said the two employees have been fired.
+John Schnatter, the CEO of Papa Johns International Inc (PZZA.O), posted an apology on the company’s Facebook page and said the two employees have been fired.

 “Friends, I am extremely concerned to learn about the reprehensible language used by two former employees in one of our restaurants,” the post said.
 “Their thinking and actions defy both my personal and the company’s values, and everything for which this company stands.”